fpsvogel/fpsvogel.com/src/_posts/2024-01-17-job-search-networking-for-engineers.md

 #### A. Find someone who can refer you

 If you have any connections at the company (1st- or 2nd-degree), ask them if they'd be willing to chat about what it's like to work there.
 Try to be genuinely curious about the company (you *do* want to know all you can about where you might be working, after all), but at some point you can steer the conversation toward the possibility of that person referring you when you apply.
 Sometimes you don't even have to try because *they're* the ones who suggest it.
+Remember, they'll get a bonus if they refer you and you end up being hired.

 Of course, this is easiest when it's a 1st-degree connection, but here are a couple of ways to start that conversation with a 2nd-degree connection: